randallmitchell/HealthyRecipes/README.md

   - `extensibility` : how easy is it to add to as the domain grows?
   - `accessibility` : how easy is it for developers to understand?
 - Module dependency hierarchy: `view` -> `viewmodel` -> `usecase` <- `service`.
-- Arhitecture/design attempts to support some SOLID programming principles
+- The architecture is designed with some SOLID programming principles in mind
   - Single Responsibility : who is going to request a change?
     - ui rules are controlled by the design owner. those are isolated to the `view` layer.
     - ux rules are controlled by the user experience owner. those are isolated to the `viewmodel` layer.